-It’s completely fine to have gaps on your team, especially if you’re a startup.
-You may not have identified all the “right” team members yet or you may not have the funds available yet to hire for essential roles.
+It’s alright to have gaps on your team, especially if you’re a startup.
+You may not have identified all the “right” team members yet, or you may not have the funds available yet to hire for essential roles.
 That’s okay.

 You also need to keep in mind that employees might wear a lot of hats in the early days of a company, but that specialization will happen as the company grows.

 For example, initially, the CEO might also be the VP of Sales.
-But, eventually, the VP of Sales role should be filled by a specialist to take on that responsibility 100 percent.
+But, eventually, the VP of Sales role should be filled by a specialist to take on that responsibility.
 Include these types of changes in your personnel plan to explain to investors that you understand how your company is going to grow and scale.

 4. List your advisors, consultants, and board members

-For some companies, external advisors, board members, and even consultants can play a key role in setting business strategy.
-These people might even fill key roles temporarily as a company grows.
-If this is the case for your company, you’ll want to list these people in your business plan as well.
-Like your management team, provide a brief background on each key advisor that explains the value they provide.
+For some companies, external advisors, board members, and even consultants can play a crucial role in setting business strategy.
+These people might even fill key positions temporarily as your company grows.
+If this is the case, you’ll want to list these people in your business plan.
+Like your management team, provide a brief background on each principal advisor that explains the value they provide.